<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4138537&amp;fmt=gif">

 There is also an XMLdation Infographic explaining how ISO20022 is used in the payments domain and listing some key things to keep in mind in understanding ISO20022.

-XMLdation offers self-service testing and legacy bridge solutions that support ISO20022 transition, and streamline participant on-boarding and testing, for payment and other market infrastructures
+XMLdation offers self-service testings that support ISO20022 transition, and streamline participant on-boarding and testing, for payment and other market infrastructures

 Banks